 President

-Ian is also an orthopaedic surgeon with multiple operational deployments to Afghanistan, Iraq, Papua New Guinea, and Indonesia.
-His clinical interests include trauma, hip and knee arthroplasty, sports injury, and shoulder surgery.
+Ian is a Captain in the Royal Australian Navy Reserves with multiple operational deployments to Afghanistan, Iraq, Papua New Guinea, and Indonesia.
+His clinical interests include hip and knee arthroplasty and trauma.

-To maintain his clinical skills, he holds appointments as an orthopaedic surgeon at St Vincent’s Hospital Sydney and at Frankston Hospital in Melbourne.
-He has other professional roles with Monash University, Early Management of Severe Trauma (EMST), Definitive Surgical Trauma Care (DSTC), the Victorian Trauma Committee, and the Australian and New Zealand Association for the Surgery of Trauma (ANZAST).
+Ian is an Adjunct Senior Lecturer for Monash University and has professional roles with Early Management of Severe Trauma (EMST), Definitive Surgical Trauma Care (DSTC), the RACS Trauma Committee, and the Australian and New Zealand Association for the Surgery of Trauma (ANZAST).
+Ian is the President of the Australasian Military Medicine Association (AMMA) and is on the Mentone RSL Committee.

 Ian is highly involved in the Scottish Australian community including the Melbourne Highland Games & Celtic Festival, Melbourne Scots, Robert Burns Club of Melbourne, Scots of Victoria, and the Scottish Australian Heritage Council.

-Before taking on his role as President, Ian was the Honorary Chief Medical Officer for St Andrew’s First Aid Australia from 2020.
+Before taking on his role as President in December 2021, Ian was the Honorary Chief Medical Officer for St Andrew’s First Aid Australia from 2020 and continues in that role as well.

 Ian was appointed as a Member (AM) of the Order of Australia in the Military Division on the Australia Day 2019 Honours List.